Photo by Radek Kucharski via Flickr

 Every system shift we track and target should reflect equity considerations, but economic and financial inclusion represents an important shift in itself that enables all systems to become more just.

-Populations can be excluded from financial services due to a range of factors, including race, gender, age, income, occupation and geography.
+A just transition should also offer options to expand financial inclusion, especially to underserved and marginalized groups.
+Populations are often excluded from financial services due to a range of factors, including race, gender, age, income, occupation and geography.
 This inequity is found in lower-income countries as well as higher-income countries.
 Though many of these communities contribute comparatively little to global greenhouse gas (GHG) emissions, they are likely to be hit hardest by the effects of climate change and biodiversity loss.

 Private financial institutions will need to expand their presence in remote and rural areas and broaden lower-cost services, such as mobile money.
 Public financial institutions will need to adopt financial inclusion strategies, help finance infrastructure (such as internet services), and directly provide financial services themselves.
 Financial services must also be carefully regulated to avoid predatory financing.